La Maison de Poupées

 Detail from La Maison de Poupées ©1999 Ann James Massey

 The white bears are a testimony that two time Oscar winner Olivia de Havilland (1916-2020) has given more than her time as a lay reader on Christmas and Easter for the American Cathedral, the Episcopal church I belong to in Paris.
 For their capital campaign in 1996, Miss Havilland generously donated her collection of teddy bears that had been given to her over the years by her co-star Ida Lupino in “Devotion”, in which they respectively played the writers Charlotte and Emily Bronté (in my teens, I read “Wuthering Heights” three times and “Jane Eyre” twice and was delighted to discover that they were equally important to Henri).
 The moving circumstances of their friendship were shared with the parishioners, making the bears priceless in our eyes.
 During the auction, I saw the two bears with pink and blue markings, sewn together in a hug and I knew they belonged to us.
 Thus, we became the happy owner of a pair of Olivia de Havilland / Ida Lupino bears.
-These bears also denote Paris for me, both in the closeness they depict and the kindness of a gracious lady.
+These bears also denote Paris for me, both in the closeness they depict, plus the kindness of a gracious lady and world famous actress.

 On the other side of the “get well” bear is a bear I purchased while traveling with some friends.
 When I returned to the hotel, The Lodge in Cloudcroft, New Mexico, I tossed the bear on a chair in the corner of my hotel room and went to dinner.
 Upon my return to the room, I found the bed turned down, and instead of the usual mints, there was the bear, gently tucked into the bed: his head on the pillow, the covers pulled up to his neck and his paws resting on top.
 The remembrance of another dear friend long far away, the chambermaid’s sense of humor, plus the bear’s fat tummy guaranteed this stuffed toy’s placement in the painting.